huijing/slides/webconf-asia-2017/README.md

 ### Internet and the web

 So in case I wasn't clear earlier, the two favourite things I was talking about were the web and typography.
 WWW.
 The World Wide Web.
-Formally invented by Sir Tim Berners-Lee on March 12, 1989 as a means for researchers to share information.
+It was formally invented by Sir Tim Berners-Lee on March 12, 1989 as a means for researchers to share information.
 This is what he wrote in an open letter during the web's 28th birthday back in March.

 > “I imagined the web as an open platform that would allow everyone everywhere to share information, access opportunities and collaborate across geographic and cultural boundaries.”